 If you have a disability that makes it hard for you to get and keep a job, you may be eligible for a variety of counseling, training, job skills and job placement services.

 Services vary according to individual needs.
-A vocational rehabilitation counselor will work with you to explore the choices and determine which are most appropriate for you.
+One of our Vocational Rehabilitation Services (VRS) counselors will work with you to explore the choices and determine which are most appropriate for you.
 Then together you'll develop a plan to help you reach your goals.
 Learn more about our Informed Choice policies.

 The first step in choosing a good job or career is to understand what you are good at, what you like, what you want to accomplish, and what you need to reach your goals.
 You and your counselor will begin by discussing these things in detail.